HEEPidermis: a versatile SoC for BioZ recording: Conclusion

 \section{Conclusion}

 In this paper, we have presented HEEPidermis, an SoC to perform tissue impedance measurements.
 It integrates a versatile pair of iDACs that enable a wide range of research and therapeutic procedures.
 It also includes two ADC channels, allowing for a trade-off between power consumption for resolution and distortion for dynamic range.
 Using both in conjunction enables the adjustment of the operational point of the ADC.
 HEEPidermis also includes two DMA channels and an event-based sub-sampler block to free the CPU to wake up only when there are enough relevant data to process.
-Future work will include in-silicon testing of the SoC in a plethora of tasks to showcase its versatility in the field.

 []